rutendofortunate/rutendofortunate/README.md

-- 👋 Hi, I’m @rutendofortunate
+- 👋 Hi, I’m Rutendo
 - 👀 I’m interested in equity research and investment analysis
-- 🌱 I’m currently learning Python to better my interest
+- 🌱 I’m currently learning Python to better my interests
 - 💞️ I’m looking to collaborate on projects in the finance space
 - 📫 Email me on rutendonate@gmail.com
 - 😄 Pronouns: She/Her